ameena5432/Project_Zen_Mom/README.md

      ###### Expected Output : Medium Stress , High Positivity ( If Mom does not answer a question from that session's survey ):

-     Here I'm demonstrating following things :
+     Here the code demonstrates following things :

-     - 1) I have cleansed the rows with junk characters and I have cleansed the rows with NaN(Not a Number) from Moms_Response.csv and then calculated the factor label.
+     - 1) We have handled the junk inputs and NaN(Not a Number) from Moms_Response.csv and then calculated the factor label.

+    - 2) Example :
+         From our Scenario_3_Moms_Response dataset :
-    - 2) Hence from the Moms_Response file , Survery Response Id : srv_res_1 , Mom_Id : mom_1 and Session_id :  session_1 has answered only 2 questions
+         Survery Response Id = srv_res_1 ,
+         Mom_Id = mom_1
-            and out of the 2 questions answered, question 1 has highest score of 3 from that survey.
+         Session_id = session_1 has answered only 2 questions and skippd one .
+Our code cleanly handles such scenarios and picks the question with highest score among answered two question i.e., highest response score is 3 from that survey.
 Therefore we see "medium stress" as the most influencial factor for this Mom's Session.

      ![image](https://user-images.githubusercontent.com/11728248/106689111-4acd7780-6584-11eb-9567-25fe29e17267.png)